rfidtool/ESP-RFID-Tool/README.md

 [Magstripe/ABA Format](Magstripe/README.md)

 ## Flashing Firmware
-From Web Interface:
+OPTION 1: OTA via the Web Interface:
 * Download one of the latest releases from
   * https://github.com/rfidtool/ESP-RFID-Tool/releases
 * Login to the device's admin panel and upgrade the firmware.

-Arduino IDE:
+OPTION 2: Arduino IDE:
 * Use the ESP Flasher R4 by April Brother:
   * https://blog.aprbrother.com/product/esp-flasher-r4
 * Clone/download the source.